frontenddogma/web-development-glossary/manuscript/s.md

 Subnavigation
 : A secondary or auxiliary website navigation menu.
 Visually, a subnavigation is usually less prominent than a main navigation menu.

+Subnet
+: A logical subdivision of an IP network.
+Computers that belong to the same subnet are addressed with an identical most-significant bit-group in their IP addresses.
+This results in the logical division of an IP address into two fields: the network number or routing prefix, and the rest field or host identifier.
+Traffic is exchanged between subnetworks through routers when the routing prefixes of the source address and the destination address differ.
+The practice of dividing a network into two or more networks is called subnetting.
+Subnetting may enhance routing efficiency, or have advantages in network management when subnetworks are administratively controlled by different entities in a larger organization.&nbsp;[†](#w-subnet)

+Subnet mask
+: The bitmask that, when applied by a bitwise `AND` operation to any IP address in the network, yields the routing prefix.
+Subnet masks are expressed in dot-decimal notation like an IP address.
+For example, “255.255.255.0” is the subnet mask for the prefix “198.51.100.0/24”.&nbsp;[†](#w-subnet)

+Subnetwork
+: → Subnet

 Subresource Integrity
 : A W3C specification to provide a method to protect website delivery.
 Specifically, SRI validates assets served by a third party, such as a Content Delivery Network (CDN).
 This ensures these assets have not been compromised for hostile purposes.
 SRI was created in response to a number of attacks where CDN-served content was injected with malicious code, compromising thousands of websites using it.&nbsp;[†](#w-sri)